fabric-testbed/fabfed/README.md

 The FabFed code took the initial form from the Mobius API, and refactored and reinvented the slice modeling, user interface, data structure and  stitching workflows.

 The example below showcases network stitching of two slices, a [chi](https://www.chameleoncloud.org/) slice and a [fabric](https://portal.fabric-testbed.net/) slice.
 The configuration, while incomplete, highlights how fabfed-py expresses dependencies.
-In particular, line 17 states that the network labelled fabric_network gets its vlan from the chi_network.
+In particular, line 17 states that the network labeled fabric_network gets its vlan from the chi_network.

 - For more details, refer to fabfed's [workflow design](./docs/workflow_design.md)
 - For a complete example, refer to  [Fabric Chameleon Stitching](./examples/stitch)